Rhizobia: Importance in agriculture

-Legume inoculation has been an agriculture practice for many years and has continuously improved over time.
+Legume inoculation has been an agricultural practice for many years and has continuously improved over time.
 12–20 million hectares of soybeans are inoculated annually.
-The technology to produce these inoculants are microbial fermenters.
 An ideal inoculant includes some of the following aspects; maximum efficacy, ease of use, compatibility, high rhizobial concentration, long shelf-life, usefulness under varying field conditions, and survivability.

 These inoculants may foster success in legume cultivation.
-As a result of the nodulation process, after the harvest of the crop there are higher levels of soil nitrate, which can then be used by the next crop.
+As a result of the nodulation process, after the harvest of the crop, there are higher levels of soil nitrate, which can then be used by the next crop.

 Symbiotic relationship

 Rhizobia are unique in that they are the only nitrogen-fixing bacteria living in a symbiotic relationship with legumes.
 Common crop and forage legumes are peas, beans, clover, and soy.

 Nature of the mutualism

-The legume–rhizobium symbiosis is a classic example of mutualism—rhizobia supply ammonia or amino acids to the plant and in return receive organic acids (principally as the dicarboxylic acids malate and succinate) as a carbon and energy source.
+The legume–rhizobium symbiosis is a classic example of mutualism—rhizobia supply ammonia or amino acids to the plant and, in return, receive organic acids (mainly malate and succinate, which are dicarboxylic acids) as a carbon and energy source.
 However, because several unrelated strains infect each individual plant, a classic tragedy of the commons scenario presents itself.
 Cheater strains may hoard plant resources such as polyhydroxybutyrate for the benefit of their own reproduction without fixing an appreciable amount of nitrogen.
-Given the costs involved in nodulation and the opportunity for rhizobia to cheat, it may be surprising that this symbiosis should exist at all.
+Given the costs involved in nodulation and the opportunity for rhizobia to cheat, it may be surprising that this symbiosis exists.